online book writing course

 Connecting families and communities through the power of story.
 These workshops celebrate belonging, giving visibility and voice to individual and collective identity.

 One of the greatest challenges facing a writer is telling a story that has been told ten thousand thousand times.
-These workshops open the senses to writing about the natural world.
+These workshops open the senses to writing about the wild and natural world.
+See Walk & Write adventure writing www.walkandwrite.com.au

 A range of innovative workshops designed to empower individuals, communities and organisations to raise their voices in the public spheres of journalism, media, publishing and politics.